Why Your Website Design Affects Your Business

 Your website is your greatest asset, especially if you’re running an online business, but don’t let it become your greatest enemy.

-So what tip do you find interesting?
+So what website design tip did you find most interesting?